3 Hare Court

 As for the technical side of the set, junior clerk and admin assistant Scott receives high praise, juniors commenting that “he is amazing and provides brilliant IT support.”
 Others speak more generally of the “24/7 IT support complimented by our always accessible chambers manager” and the recent tech advancements to allow the set to operate seamlessly in an online world.

-For those now desperate to throw in a (carefully prepared) pupillage application, look out for the chambers on pupillage gateway.
-On offer is a £65,000 award (with the potential for additional receipts), as well as a training structure which includes six supervisors, rotated on a bimonthly basis.
+For those now desperate to throw in a (carefully prepared) pupillage application, look out for the chambers on Pupillage Gateway.
+On offer is a £80,000 award (with the potential for additional receipts), as well as a training structure which includes six supervisors, rotated on a bimonthly basis.
 As for the work, pupils will initially shadow their supervisors, completing written work for their cases, before moving in their second six to take on their own clients and cases.
 During this time, rookies are given various advocacy exercises, judged by members of chambers, and are encouraged to engage in chambers promotion and networking events.
-The set also emphasise the ongoing support they offer after completing pupillage during the first years of practice, including additional business support, and a favourable rent structure.
+Whilst pupils undergo a series of assessments throughout the pupillage year and ahead of tenancy decisions, the set is clear that pupils are not in competition with each other, and 3 Hare Court’s goal is to take all pupils on as tenants.
+The set also emphasises the ongoing support they offer after completing pupillage during the first years of practice, including additional business support, and a favourable rent structure.

 What The Junior Barristers Say